medwf/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ### advanced
 14. Owner and group : Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+15. Symbolic links : Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.